 Tip Four: Mark Roundings

-You will be amazed at how much time is lost at mark roundings and this even goes for some great sailors.
-One of the biggest mistakes is failing to follow the basic ‘wide in, narrow out’ principle and thereby allowing other boats inside, added to that uncoordinated sail handling by not planning ahead or leaving it too late will cost you plenty.
+You will be amazed at how much time is lost at mark roundings.
+One of the biggest mistakes is failing to follow the basic ‘wide in, narrow out’ principle.
+If you don’t do that you allow boats inside.
+Added to that, uncoordinated sail handling by not planning ahead or leaving it too late will cost you plenty.

-Sometimes an early drop will set you up to pass the boats in front, the small amount of time that you lose without the extra will be more than compensated for by an orderly roundng.
+Sometimes an early drop will set you up to pass the boats in front.
+The small amount of time you lose will be more than compensated for by an orderly rounding.

-Planning ahead for your mark rounding will also pay dividends, plan where you want to be in relation to the boats around you least halfway down the leg.
+Planning ahead for your mark rounding will also pay dividends.
+Plan where you want to be in relation to the boats around you at least halfway down the leg.

 Tip Five: Practice Starting